-However, comparables or “comps” (as they are typically referred to), are far more complicated to understand than most people realize (keep reading this list for additional comp factors in this list).
+However, comparables or “comps” (as they are typically referred to), are far more complicated to understand than most people realize (keep reading this list for additional comp factors).

 It’s just as important (and arguably more important) to consider not only what similar units in your building have sold for, but also what the current competition on the market looks like.

 Because buyers are always going to compare what is available, it may not matter what units recently sold for if there is a large number of similar units currently on the market – and vice versa.

 Simply put, the number of bedrooms and bathrooms in your unit.

 The size of the unit.

 However, keep in mind larger square footage doesn’t mean a whole lot if the layout does not reflect a more desirable living area.